-The Fund seeks to achieve its objective by investing, under normal market conditions, in the securities of other unaffiliated investment companies (including open-end funds, exchangetraded funds ("ETFs")) and closed-end funds (collectively referred to as "Underlying Funds").
-The Fund utilizes a risk-managed strategy (thus, the term "RMS" in the Fund's name), which involves the allocation of invested assets across multiple underlying investments in a manner that provides fluctuations in annualized returns that would be commensurate to an investor seeking to experience very low volatility in year-over-year returns.
+The Fund seeks to achieve its objective by investing, under normal market conditions, in the securities of other unaffiliated investment companies, including open-end funds, exchangetraded funds ("ETFs") and closed-end funds (collectively referred to as "Underlying Funds").
+The Fund utilizes a risk-managed strategy (thus, the term "RMS" in the Fund's name) which, involves the allocation of invested assets across multiple underlying investments in a manner that attempts to limit fluctuations in annualized returns that would be commensurate to an investor seeking to experience very low volatility as measured by standard deviation.
 An investment's volatility is commonly measured by standard deviation.
-Standard deviation provides the probably range of anticipated returns based on the performance fluctuations over previous time periods (1-year, 3-year, or 5-year).
-Investments with the lowest levels of standard deviation would be considered very conservative, while investments with higher levels of standard deviation would be considered more growth oriented and aggressive in nature (more volatile).
-The strategy of this Fund is to keep the level of annualized performance fluctuation within the parameters that would be suitable for an aggressive growth oriented investor, therefore being the most volatile investment of the funds within the family of funds comprising the E-Valuator Funds.
-The standard deviation goal for the Fund is to average between 9% to 13% over a 3-year timeframe or a 5-year timeframe.
+Standard deviation provides the probable range of anticipated returns based on the performance fluctuations over previous time periods (1-year, 3-year, or 5-year).
+Investments with the lowest levels of standard deviation would be considered very conservative (less volatile), while investments with higher levels of standard deviation would be considered more growth oriented and aggressive in nature (more volatile).
+The strategy of this Fund is to keep the level of annual performance fluctuation within standard deviation parameters that would be suitable for a conservative investor, that is, an investor anticipating low fluctuations in annual return on a year-over-year basis.
+This is identified by standard deviations that are slightly greater than that of a very conservative investor, but less than those of a typical conservative/moderate risk investor.
+The standard deviation goal for the Fund is to average between 2.5% to 5% over a 3-year timeframe or a 5-year timeframe.